dgdoyh/dgdoyh/README.md

 # Yonhi Do (a.k.a. dgdoyh)

+- Technical Animator Intern at EA (2025 May - Present)
 - Computer Science - Video Game Programming student at Collège LaSalle Montréal (DEC) <br />
 - Confident in creative problem-solving 🔧 <br />